Reha Erdem

 Reha Erdem (born 1960 in Istanbul) is a Turkish film director and screenwriter.

 Biography

 He attended Galatasaray High School and studied history at Boğaziçi University before leaving to study film in 1983.
+He participated in two Ateliers Varan workshops in Paris in 1984 where he learn about direct cinema and directed two short documentaries.
 He obtained a B.A. in Cinema Studies and an M.A. in Plastic Arts from the University of Paris VIII.

 Erdem's critical approach to masculinity gives him a unique place among the directors of new Turkish cinema.